shiva-shiva/Responsive-Portfolio1/README.md

      Technical Skills
      Soft Skills
-     About myself, my Interests, Goals and Hobbies
-T    hings I'm good at (Skills)
+     About myself, my Interests, Goals and Hobbies Things I'm good at (Skills)

 -portfolio

      Recent Projects (using GitHub API)

 -Footer

      Copyrights - open source

 #Setup And Deployment

 1- To Get Started, Fork this repository to your GitHub account:

-2- Clone the forked repo from your account using:
+2- ReClone the forked repo from your account using:

 https://github.com/shiva-shiva/Responsive-Portfolio1.git